Inflation in Ecuador

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices were stable over the previous month in December, following their 0.5% drop in November.
+Consumer prices rose 0.07% over the prior month in December, following December’s 0.36% increase.

 GDP increased 5.6% in annual terms in the third quarter, below Q2’s 11.6% expansion, largely due to a less favorable base effect.
 A marked deterioration in the external sector was largely behind Q3’s slowdown.

 Economic activity expanded 12.6% compared to the same month of the previous year in October, which was a deterioration from September's 13.9% increase.

 Consumer prices increased 0.36% over the prior month in November, accelerating from October’s 0.21% rise.